qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/services.rst

 When querying for features it is possible to order the result set by field value using ``sortby`` query parameter.

-The results are sorted in ascending order by default, to sort the results in descending order a boolean flag ``sortdesc`` can be set:
+The results are sorted in ascending order by default.
+To sort the results in descending order a boolean flag ``sortdesc`` can be set:

 URL example: